This article contains some of the best lead generation strategies for technology and software companies.

 ● Chatbots give leads a chance to communicate and clear their doubts to make a purchase decision faster.

 While designing your website, ensure to run split tests to optimize it for better customer experience and conversion rate.
 Also, optimize your website for mobile phones, as many people today use mobile devices to access the web.
+You can use an image compression tool to reduce your image file sizes and boost loading speed.

 There is a big misconception that SEO work is done when you embed relevant keywords into your content.
 Well, folks, SEO is a lot more than keyword stuffing.